 - Mog's theme itself is a remixed version of Final Fantasy V's Moogle Theme.
-Variatons of the same song are also found in IX, XIV and Type Zero
+Variations of the same song are also found in IX, XIV and Type-Zero

 - Dissidia: Final Fantasy features music from previous games in the series, usually as battle music.
 However, the Overworld or Map themes from every game in the series are used in the every character's story mode.

 - In Final Fantasy VIII, the boss battle theme Premonition begins with a snippet of the main theme to Final Fantasy VII.
 Also, the Balamb Garden background music contains a line from the opera from Final Fantasy VI.